Milt Stegall: Media personality

 Stegall is one of the most popular CFL players among the media.
 He was voted the best looking man in the CFL.
-He often gets praise from his teammates for his work ethic, personality, and leadership.
+He often received praise from his teammates for his work ethic, personality, and leadership.

 In June 2009, it was announced that Stegall would join TSN as an analyst for their CFL broadcasts throughout the 2009 CFL season.
 Stegall remains a prominent member of the CFL analyst panel on CFL on TSN broadcasts.

 Personal life

-Stegall and his wife Darlene are the parents of two sons.
-Stegall made it clear one of the conditions he would hold off retirement and return to playing was if his wife gave birth to their second son in Winnipeg.
+Stegall and his wife Darlene are the parents of sons Chase and Colin.
 He currently lives in Atlanta, Georgia.
+He made it clear one of the conditions he would hold off retirement and return to playing was if his wife gave birth to their second son Colin in Winnipeg.
+His older son Chase was a student at DePaul University and a midfielder for their men's soccer team before his death in June 2025.

 Accomplishments

 On July 20, 2006, Milt Stegall scored the winning 100-yard touchdown reception to lead the Blue Bombers to a 25–22 victory over the Edmonton Eskimos with no time left.
 It has been dubbed the "Miracle Catch" by many Blue Bomber fans.
-Stegall had 254 yards in the game, perhaps the best game of his career.
+In addition to the last play heroics, Stegall had 254 yards receiving in the game, and many regard his performance that day as the best of his career.

-On December 12, 2006, Stegall signed a one-year contract extension to stay with Winnipeg for the 2007 season, but indicated that "there's basically no chance" that he will return beyond 2007.

 On June 28, 2007, Milt Stegall scored the game-tying touchdown versus the Edmonton Eskimos to tie the all-time touchdown record, shared with George Reed and Mike Pringle at 137 Touchdowns.

 On July 27, 2007, Milt Stegall became CFL's all-time touchdown leader after scoring his 138th touchdown against the Hamilton Tiger-cats.
 He retired with 147 touchdowns in 2009.

 On August 24, 2007, the premier of Manitoba honoured Stegall with the Order of the Buffalo Hunt.

-On August 24, 2007, the mayor of Winnipeg honoured Stegall with the key to the city.
+In addition, the mayor of Winnipeg honoured Stegall with the key to the city.
 He also was honoured with a street in Winnipeg adjacent to Canad Inns Stadium formerly called Arena Road (in reference to the former Winnipeg Arena) which was renamed Milt Stegall Drive.

-On September 12, 2008 Milt Stegall became the leader in receiving yards, moving past Allen Pitts' previous record.
+On September 12, 2008, Milt Stegall became the leader in receiving yards, moving past Allen Pitts' previous record.
 The record is now held by Geroy Simon.

 On August 3, 2016, at halftime of the Blue Bombers home game against the Tiger-Cats, Stegall was inducted into the Winnipeg Blue Bombers Ring of Honour.

-In recognition of Stegall’s contributions to the community and the province of Manitoba, the Manitoba Foundation for Sports provides scholarships to young athletes in his name through the MFFS Milt Stegall Scholarship.
+In recognition of Stegall's contributions to the community and the province of Manitoba, the Manitoba Foundation for Sports provides scholarships to young athletes in his name through the MFFS Milt Stegall Scholarship.